aaronpk/IndieAuth.com/REDIS.md

 =====

-## SMS Codes
+## Email Codes

-SMS verification codes are cached temporarily in Redis using a simple key/value store.
+Email verification codes are cached temporarily in Redis using a simple key/value store.

 The keys are of the pattern:

-`indieauth::sms::{url}`
+`indieauth::email::{url}`

 ## Cached Profiles